 There’s also a coupon included for 12-pack mason jars included PLUS from July 9th- Aug 5th 2019 you can get a free pack of Ball® Regular Mouth Plastic Storage Caps when you buy a Ball® Preserving Starter Kit and upload your receipt at BallHomeCanning.com.

-To get started making your Tomato Bruschetta in a Jar find fresh, in season Roma tomatoes.
+To get started making your Tomato Bruschetta in a Jar find fresh, the best tomatoes for bruschetta are Roma tomatoes.
 Roma tomatoes are less juicy than a traditional round tomato, have less seeds and more tomato meat.

 Step 5: Wipe rim.
 Center lid on jar.
 Apply band and adjust until fit is fingertip tight.

-Step 6: Bring water to a boil and then process filled jars in a boiling water canner for 20 minutes, adjusting for altitude.
-Remove jars and cool.
+Remove from heat, remove jars and cool.
 Check lids for seal after 24 hours.
 Lids should not flex up and down when center is pressed.